What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

 Admissibility of two-valued states imposes conditions and restrictions on the two-valued states already for a single context (Boolean subalgebra): if one atom is assigned the value 1, all other atoms have to have value assignment(s) $0$.
 This is even more so for intertwining contexts.
-For the sake of an example, consider two firefly logics pasted along an entire block, as depicted in Fig.~\ref{2017-b-fgff}.
-For such a logic we can state a ``true-and-true implies true'' rule: if the two-valued measure at the ``outer extremities'' is 1, then it must be 1 at its center atom.
+For the sake of an example, consider two firefly logics pasted along an entire block, in short $ \{ {\{a_1,a_2,a_3\}} $, $ {\{a_3,a_4,a_5\}} $, $ {\{a_5,a_6,a_7\}} \} $.
+The orthogonality hypergraph is depicted in Figure~\ref{2020-f1-gd}b (see also Figure~12.5 in~\cite{svozil-2016-pu-book}).
+For such logic we can state a ``true-and-true implies true'' rule: if the two-valued measure at the ``outer extremities'' is 1, then it must be 1 at its center atom.

-We shall pursue this path of ever increasing restrictions through construction of pasted; that is, intertwined, contexts.
-This ultimately yields to non-classical logics which have no separating sets of two-valued states; and even, as in Kochen-Specker type configurations, to logics which do not allow for any two valued state interpretable as preassigned truth assignments.

-Let us proceed by pasting more firefly logics together in ``closed circles.''
-The next possibilities -- two firefly logics forming either a triangle or a square Greechie orthogonal diagram -- have no realization in three dimensional Hilbert space.
-The next diagram realizably is obtained by a pasting of three firefly logics.
-It is the pentagon logic (also denoted as {\em orthomodular house}~\cite[p.~46, Fig.~4.4]{kalmbach-83} and discussed in Ref.~\cite{Beltrametti-1995}; see also Birkhoff's distributivity criterion~\cite[p.~90, Theorem~33]{beran}, stating that, in particular, if some lattice contains a pentagon as sublattic, then it is not distributive~\cite{birkhoff_1934}) which is subject to an old debate on ``exotic'' probability measures~\cite{wright:pent}.
-In terms of Greechie orthogonality diagrams there are two equivalent representations of the pentagon logic: one as a pentagon, as depicted~\cite{svozil-2016-s} in Fig.~\ref{2015-s-f6} and one as a pentagram; thereby the indices of the intertwining edges (the non-intertwining ones follow suit) are permuted as follows: $1 \mapsto 1$, $9 \mapsto 5$, $7 \mapsto 9$, $5 \mapsto 3$, $3 \mapsto 7$.
-From a Greechie orthogonality point of view the pentagon representation is preferable over the pentagram, because the latter, although appearing more ``magic,'' might suggest the illusion that there are more intertwining contexts and observables as there actually are.
+History: We can pursue this path of ever-increasing restrictions through the construction of pasted; that is, intertwined, contexts.
+Let us proceed by stitching/pasting more firefly logics together cyclically in ``closed circles''.
+The two simplest such pastings--two firefly logics forming either a triangle or a square Greechie orthogonal hypergraph--have no realization in three dimensional Hilbert space.
+The next diagram realizably is obtained by pasting three firefly logics.
+It is the house/pentagon/pentagram (the graphs of the pentagon and the pentagram are related by an isomorphic transformation of the vertices $a_1 \mapsto a_1$, and $a_9 \mapsto a_5 \mapsto a_3 \mapsto a_7 \mapsto a_9$) logic also denoted as orthomodular house~(p.~46, Figure~4.4 in \cite{kalmbach-83}) and discussed in Ref.~\cite{Beltrametti-1995}; see also Birkhoff's distributivity criterion~(p.~90, Theorem~33 in \cite{beran}), stating that in particular, if some lattice contains a pentagon as a sublattice, then it is not distributive~\cite{birkhoff_1934}.